How to manage a prehospital burn?

 Burns are very common and many of them require medical treatment.
-Initial assessments and treatments can definitely influence patient outcomes and that’s why EMS providers must remain knowledgeable about current treatment modalities.
+Initial assessments and prehospital burn treatment can definitely influence patient outcomes and that’s why EMS providers must remain knowledgeable about current treatment modalities.

-Although burns are not all the same, all of them damage human skin and some portion of the underlying tissue.
-There are, however, very important mechanistic difference between various types of burn that will influence treatment decision.
+Although burns are not, all the same, all of them damage human skin and some portion of the underlying tissue.
+There are, however, the very important mechanistic difference between various types of burn that will influence treatment decision.

 Thermal burns are the most common and are the results of skin exposure to intense heat, scalding water or open flame.
 Injury thickness will vary depending on the duration and the intensity of the exposure.

-Electrical burns are those caused by electrical current, both alternating and direct (AC and DC), passing through the body and making difficult to know what tissue have been affected.
-This type of burns can led to internal injuries and will leave little evidence on the skin surface.
-The entity of the injury will get worse with longer exposure to the electrical source.
+Electrical burns are those caused by electrical current, both alternating and direct (AC and DC), passing through the body and making it difficult to know what tissue has been affected.
+This type of burns can lead to internal injuries and will leave little evidence on the skin surface.
+The entity of the injury will get worse with longer exposure to the electrical source

-During initials and continuing assessments, providers should document the circulatory status and Glascow Coma Score (GCS) to gather informations about the course of the burn injury and the patient’s responsiveness to resuscitation.
+During initials and continuing assessments, providers should document the circulatory status and Glasgow Coma Score (GCS) to gather information about the course of the burn injury and the patient’s responsiveness to resuscitation.

 Severe shock should be expected when burns exceed one-third of the TBSA and an important element of prehospital burn care is re-establishing the vascular volume to restore tissue perfusion and limit further injury in the areas surrounding the burn.